National Institute of Technology, Tiruchirappalli: Main Zone

 The campus spans 800 acre and is one of the largest academic campuses in India.
 The main entrance is located on the southern end of the campus, facing National Highway 67.
 There is one other entrance, popularly called the Staff Gate.
 The institute's academic facilities are located in the southern half of the campus; these include the department buildings, laboratories and workshops, lecture halls, computer centres and the central library.
 The campus has separate buildings for the departments of nine engineering, architecture, management, computer applications, energy and environment engineering.

 Administrative Building

 The administrative building with its clock tower is one of the institute's landmarks.
 This building houses the administrative offices and also the offices of the director and deans.
-The eastern and western wings of this building were occupied by the physics and chemistry departments respectively prior to the opening of new building buildings for the same departments in 2016.
+The eastern and western wings of this building were occupied by the physics and chemistry departments respectively prior to the opening of Ojas for the same departments in 2016.